June’s SEO Newsletter Hitting Presses Now — Your Sneak Preview

 In addition, we wanted to test what Marissa Mayer, the Google VP of Search Products & User Experience stated in November 2009.
 In the interview, she noted that when Universal Search launched in 2007 a Universal Search item appeared in 4 percent of search queries, whereas in November 2009 a Universal Search item appeared in 25 percent of search queries.

-We selected a sample of different search results in Google.com.au (searched from an Australian IP and eliminating the impacts of personalised search) and recorded the occurrences and types of Universal Search results.
+We selected a sample of different search results in Google.com.au (searched from an Australian IP and eliminating the impacts of personalized search) and recorded the occurrences and types of Universal Search results.
 We gathered this data across a number of different keyword groups including brand, high-volume, mid-tier, long-tail and celebrity- and news-related keywords.
 We then tracked those search results over a period of days to determine the level of change.